-Deficits in emotional processing are seen in some of the most common psychiatric disorders, such as anxiety, which is highly co-morbid with substance abuse.
-Importantly, the prevalence of both anxiety disorders and substance abuse in early life is on the rise.
-Therefore, Diaz's lab's primary focus is to understand the long-lasting neurobiological, neurophysiological and behavioral alterations that result from various insults during early development.
+Deficits in emotional processing are seen in some of the most common psychiatric disorders, such as anxiety, which is highly co-morbid with substance misuse.
+Importantly, the prevalence of both anxiety disorders and substance misuse in early life is on the rise.
+Therefore, the primary focus of the Diaz lab is to understand the long-lasting neurobiological, neurophysiological and behavioral alterations that result from various insults during early development.
 To examine mechanisms underlying dysfunctional neurocircuits related to altered behaviors, they use whole-cell patch-clamp electrophysiology, molecular techniques and optogenetics to assess changes in neuronal function at the molecular, cellular and network level.

 Background